 Note on Python 2 sunsetting

-For this reason, I plan to discontinue Beautiful Soup's Python 2 support at some point after December 31, 2020: one year after the sunset date for Python 2 itself.
-Beyond that point, new Beautiful Soup development will exclusively target Python 3.
-Of course, older releases of Beautiful Soup, which support both versions, will continue to be available.
+Beautiful Soup's support for Python 2 was discontinued on December 31, 2020: one year after the sunset date for Python 2 itself.
+From this point onward, new Beautiful Soup development will exclusively target Python 3.
+The final release of Beautiful Soup 4 to support Python 2 was 4.9.3.

 Supporting the project